Duncaen/acme-client-portable/README.md

      acme-client  ACME client

 SYNOPSIS
-     acme-client [-ADFnrv] [-f configfile] domain
+     acme-client [-Fnrv] [-f configfile] domain

 DESCRIPTION
-     The acme-client utility is an Automatic Certificate Management Environment (ACME) client.
+     acme-client is an Automatic Certificate Management Environment (ACME)
+     client: it looks in its configuration for a domain section corresponding to the domain given as command line argument and uses that configuration to retrieve an X.509 certificate which can be used to provide domain name validation (i.e. prove that the domain is who it says it is).
+The certificates are typically used to provide HTTPS for web servers, but can be used in any situation where domain name validation is required (such as mail servers).

+     If the certificate already exists and is less than 30 days from expiry, acme-client attempts to renew the certificate.

+     In order to prove that the client has access to the domain, a challenge is issued by the signing authority.  acme-client implements the http-01 challenge type, where a file is created within a directory accessible by a locally run web server.
+The default challenge directory /var/www/acme can be served by httpd(8) with this location block, which will properly map response challenges:

+           location "/.well-known/acme-challenge/*" {
+                   root "/acme"
+                   request strip 2
+           }

      The options are as follows:

-     -A      Create a new RSA account key if one does not already exist.

-     -D      Create a new RSA domain key if one does not already exist.

-     -F      Force updating the certificate signature even if it's too soon.
+     -F      Force certificate renewal, even if it's too soon.

      -f configfile
              Specify an alternative configuration file.